-We recently sat down with comic artist Jeff Baker, who currently offers a Creating Comics Workshop here at Visual Arts Brampton, to learn more about him and how he encourages creativity.
+We recently sat down with artist Duaa Zaheer, who is an instructor here at Visual Arts Brampton, to learn more about her and how she encourages creativity.

 What is the best thing about your role at VAB?

 I really enjoy working with the kids and seeing them learn and grow before my eyes.
 I especially love it when they get very excited about a project or they remember something we learned in the past and apply it to their current projects.
 Teaching these kids is the best part of my role at VAB.

 When I first started teaching at VAB, I had just graduated from the one-year Art Fundamentals program at Sheridan College.
 I had volunteered with children in the past; child care at the local community center and being the teacher's assistant at an art camp.
 Currently, I am studying Interaction Design at Sheridan College, but I do enjoy creating art in my spare time.